-In July 2022 we had national data again.
-Our Y6 data was above nation in all areas.
-Reading 84%, writing was 79%, maths 77% and combined was 66%.
-However, our professional judgements and internal data points to the fact that our youngest year groups have been most impacted by the lockdowns, and this has disproportionately negatively affected disadvantaged children.
+In July 2023 we had national data again.
+Our Y6 data was above nation in all areas apart from Reading this year.
+Reading 65%, maths 83%, writing 82% combined 62% The Y1 phonics screening check was above national at 86%.
+The Y4 multiplication check had an average mean score of 20.5.

+Our professional judgements and internal data points to the fact that our youngest year groups have been most impacted by the lockdowns, and this has disproportionately negatively affected disadvantaged children.
 As evidenced in schools across the country, the impacts are still being felt and whilst some impacts were quickly seen other have taken longer to become evident.
 Some impact was mitigated by our resolution to maintain a high-quality curriculum during periods of partial closure.